skip to content

 My work

 I was on the Peer to Peer (P2P) Networking Team.
 P2P networking is the networking abstraction that supports communication between nodes in the network using libp2p.
-The main theme of my work was improving observability of the network layer of Ethereum.
-This came with three major workflows:
+The main theme of my work was simulation and benchmark of the network.

 1) Simulation and Benchmarking